Skip to main content

 "I often describe this to patients as a passive workout for your cells.
 You might be standing still, but at the microscopic level, your mitochondria are ramping up their efficiency."

 Our Perspective: We treat the body as one connected system.
-The goal is not to silence a symptom.
-The goal is to give the body the energy resources it needs to repair itself.
+Rather than silencing a symptom, we want to give the body the energy resources it needs to repair itself.

 Is Red Light Therapy Different from a Sauna?